Jonesoez/BhopMapAutoDownloader/README.md

-﻿# BhopMapAutoDownloader - BMD
+# BhopMapAutoDownloader - BMD
 [![Build](https://github.com/Jonesoez/BhopMapAutoDownloader/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/Jonesoez/BhopMapAutoDownloader/actions/workflows/build.yml)

-Downloads BHOP maps for `CS:S` which were uploaded to `gamebanana.com`.
+Downloads recently uploaded BHOP maps from `gamebanana.com` for the game `CS:S`.

-The basic stuff works but this is still unfinished and not optimized enough to be used right now.
+**Features:**
+- Checks for new uploaded maps every `n` seconds via API call
+- Downloads and extracts compressed files
+- Puts downloaded maps into the specified folder
+- Compresses downloaded maps with bzip2  and puts it into the specified folder
+- Infos about the maps are saved in a SQLite database
+- Every action is logged (daily) and can be found in the `Logs` folder

+The app runs on Windows for now, Linux support is in the works.
+Discord integration for map requests will also be added soon™.

 ## Setup:
 Create and configure the `appsettings.json` file and put it in the same directory as the executable.
 I'd recommend to set `CheckInterval` to 5 or 10 minutes as **seconds** if you want to run it for a longer period.
 For the sake of debugging I'm using 5 seconds (not recommended).